 I didn’t know I could write a draft over and over.
 I didn’t know I could write shitty sentences then go back and make them not shitty.
 I didn’t know that I could make mistakes and go back to correct them.

 I rarely read books on writing.
 I thought I didn’t need to.
 Well, SHOULDN’T need to.
 In the past couple of months, though, I have been reading them.
-What a revelation they have been!
-Published authors write badly at first or they still write badly but they know they can go back and fix it.
+And what a revelation they have been!
+Published authors write badly when first starting out or they write badly still but they know they can go back and fix it.

 I have gained so much from reading about the fears and apprehensions they experience.
 I have also found that how authors approach ideas and the writing process is similar to my own.
 (I just thought I was doing it wrong since it was me.)
 It turns out, I’m human like the rest of them.

 There has been this life long blockage that seems to have finally been freed.
 I did a lot of soul searching and asked a lot of questions and had more healing in 2017.
 I went into 2018 knowing that I want to write.
 I NEED to write.
 I MUST write.